Raike

 Raike is a village and Union council of Phalia Tehsil, Mandi Bahauddin District, Punjab, Pakistan.

 Overview

 Geography

 It is located at an altitude of 205 metres above sea level and lies about 8 km west of Phalia on the Gujrat-Phalia Road.
 The nearest police station is Phalia Police Station, which is in Phalia.

 Education

-There are government-run Primary and Middle schools for both boys and girls.
-Also, there are private schools as well.
-The literacy rate is increasing sharply:
+There are government-run Primary and Middle schools for both boys and girls, including: Government Middle School for Boys and Government Middle School for Girls.
+There are private schools as well.
+The literacy rate is increasing sharply.